Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Next-Gen A-to-Z.md

 # Next-Gen A-to-Z

-An archetype of LIGHT Machine Union monsters, a revitalyzacion of the original [A-to-Z](https://yugipedia.com/wiki/A-to-Z) archetype.
+An archetype of LIGHT Machine Union monsters, harnessing contact fusion, a revitalyzacion of the original [*A-to-Z*](https://yugipedia.com/wiki/A-to-Z) archetype.

 <br>